 A highly sought after level of dental assisting is to be qualified in restorative functions.
 This is a broad term that enables many different tasks and duties, but closely referring to saving teeth through fillings, crowns, root canals and the like.

-Restoration procedures are touched upon in any dental assistant college, as is coronal polishing training, but many dentists seek out assistants with a higher level of expertise and certified qualifications.
+Restoration procedures are touched upon in any college training, as is coronal polishing training, but many dentists seek out assistants with a higher level of expertise and certified qualifications.

 A certificate in radiologic proficiency may be required.
-Basic knowledge of radiology will always be taught to a dental assistant in training but within specific fields further knowledge and adeptness in radiology are preferred, if not insisted upon.
+Basic knowledge of radiology will always be taught in training but within specific fields further knowledge and adeptness in radiology are preferred, if not insisted upon.
 Making oneself stand out usually equals more opportunity and more pay.

 You may find that your passion lies in working in the orthodontic environment.
 Many choose orthodontics because of the job fulfillment of participating in helping others feel better about his or herself through improving their appearance.